 Awards are processed by the Office of Financial Aid in accordance with University policy and the regulations governing the various aid programs.
-The University policy is established by the financial aid committee, and the Director of Financial Aid is responsible for determining financial aid eligibility based on the results the Department of Education submits to Trine University after a FAFSA is processed.
-An award notification detailing the type and amount of each award is posted on line at MyTrineFA with a postcard or an email being sent to the student as soon as the FAFSA is received.
+The University policy is established at an institutional level, and the Office of Financial Aid is responsible for determining financial aid eligibility based on the results the Department of Education submits to Trine University after a FAFSA is processed.
+An award notification detailing the type and amount of each award is posted on line at MyTrineFA.
+Students are notified once the FAFSA is received.

-Assistance derived from Trine University may only be used for the costs of tuition, fees and room and board in University owned facilities during the academic year that it is issued.
+Assistance awarded by Trine University may only be used for the costs of tuition, fees and room and board in University owned facilities during the academic year that it is issued.